aeternity/protocol/tokens/tokens.md

 executed if a call to spend returns true.
 (TODO: Decide how this plays with contract calls that tries to pass tokens as value, etc).

+Note that the `final` field in the ANT takes precedence over the governing contract.
+If the ANT is final, no minting can occur.
+(TODO:
+Perhaps the contract should have a `finalize` endpoint as well?)

 ## ANT transactions

 ### ANT create transaction (`ant_create_tx`)